pkp/pkp-docs/plan-s/en/index.md

 > Openly accessible data on citations according to the standards by the [Initiative for Open Citations (I4OC)](https://i4oc.org/).

 Plan S recommends that journals provide open citation data in a way that is shareable, freely accessible and reusable.
-Being an open access journal does not automatically mean that journal’s citations are open - additional steps need to be taken to make it happen:
+Being an open access journal does not automatically mean that journal’s citations are open.

-1. Set your citations to “open”.
-If you are a Crossref member, [check that your journal’s references are set to “open”](https://www.crossref.org/reporting/members-with-open-references/).
-Since 2017, all new members’ references are “open”, but earlier members may need to change this setting.

-2. Submit your references to Crossref.
+One of the ways to make your references open is to submit them to Crossref.
 In OJS, this can be done by using the [Crossref Reference Linking plugin](https://docs.pkp.sfu.ca/crossref-ojs-manual/en/references).
 The plugin will deposit references to Crossref and return DOIs to include in article references in OJS.
 There is no additional charge to Crossref members for using the plugin.

+All references you register with Crossref are automatically set to open.
+This is a change implemented in June 2022; Crossref no longer offers an option to members to restrich their references.

 ## Specific conditions for Open Access journals